self-upgrade-pkaur/.net-new-batches/Steps.md

         - Show Strongly Typed View with model
         -
 ## ViewModel in ASP NET Core MVC
-    - VieeModel - class where we keep multiple model classes required for a view
+    - ViewyModel - class where we keep multiple model classes required for a view
     - we also call them DTOs

 ## Layouts